top of page

 Natural dyes, acrylics, oil sticks, inks, pastels and graphite on raw cotton canvas

 This very large piece emerged from a series of days and months working in an abandoned factory writing, painting and drawing listening to a sister composition by the composer Mathilde Marsal’s concerto on loop (track to be released).
 The music and the work were composed in tandem, inhabiting the same silence, the same space and time.
 The painting holds countless iterations, a painting made from addition, subtraction, pushing and pulling, spontaneity and constraint.
-This painting holds the energy, the anticipation, the highs and lows of the tropics, the sounds of the land and the waters, the non-human lives that never live in silence.
+This painting holds the energy, the anticipation, the highs and lows of the forest, the sounds of the land and the waters, the non-human lives that never live in silence.

 Natural dyes, acrylics, oil sticks, inks, pastels and graphite on raw cotton canvas

 This very large piece emerged from a series of days and months working in an abandoned factory writing, painting and drawing listening to a sister composition by the composer Mathilde Marsal’s concerto on loop (track to be released).
 The music and the work were composed in tandem, inhabiting the same silence, the same space and time.
 The painting holds countless iterations, a painting made from addition, subtraction, pushing and pulling, spontaneity and constraint.
-This painting holds the energy, the anticipation, the highs and lows of the tropics, the sounds of the land and the waters, the non-human lives that never live in silence.
+This painting holds the energy, the anticipation, the highs and lows of the forest, the sounds of the land and the waters, the non-human lives that never live in silence.

 Gaea